City’s Telecom Boondoggle Still Costing Taxpayers Millions

 What were Burlington taxpayers buying with all this investment?
 As recently as Feb.
 4, the Burlington Free Press reported Burlington Telecom had only 4,000 subscribers, or about 9.5 percent of the city’s total population.
 According to the National Broadband Map, the telecom company has the capacity to reach 38,500 residents, or about 90 percent of the city’s population.

-No Money to Market System, Repay Loan
+Can’t Market System, Repay Loan

 Expanding the subscriber base has so far proven unsuccessful, as the Burlington Free Press reported, because the city hasn’t the money to spend marketing the service.